-We meet at Trinity the first Friday of each month at 7pm.
+We meet in the Trinity Library the first Friday of each month at 7:00 pm.
 Please feel free to come even if you haven’t read or finished the book.
 We mostly read contemporary fiction and nonfiction.
 No commitment is necessary, but please RSVP the week of the meeting if you are planning to come.
 For more information, email Meghan Laska at mlaska at laskapr dot com

 Friday, June 7 at 7:00 pm

 The Alice Network by Kate Quinn